 Other grains for cooking and baking include spelt, quinoa, basmati rice, and barley.
 We use these other grains soaked and cooked for side dishes, breakfast porridge or as an addition to soups.
 They can also be ground fresh into whole-grain flours as needed.
 It is best not to buy grains from bulk bins as grains tend to go rancid quite easily.
 Best to buy in sealed packages or buckets.

-Legumes: My favorite legume is lentils due to their high phosphorus content.
+Beans and Other Legumes: My favorite legume is lentils due to their high phosphorus content.
 You can also buy sprouted lentils to avoid soaking them prior to cooking.
 Lentil soup is a staple during the wintertime in our home.
 I also use red and white kidney beans for chili, black turtle beans, and black eyed (peas) beans on a frequent basis.
+Dried beans are best sourced organic with navy beans the lowest in starch if you are low carb.

 Supplements & Superfoods